 MST3K Mantra: During the reign of Shogun Tsunayoshi Tokugawa, it was illegal to be a prostitute, sell silk, hire waitresses in your restaurant, or hurt animals.
 The game pretty much only paid attention to the "hurt animals" part.
 Justified in as much as these things are part of the Jidai Geki feeling it is attempting to emulate, and their loss would make for a poorer game.

 Nightmare Fuel: Some of the bosses are truly awful-looking.
 Especially the giant centipede. *shudder*

 Inugami is disturbing as hell.

 Polished Port: The Vita version adds a lot of improvements over the original Wii version.
-Aside from DLC characters and even prettier HD graphics, the presence of an actual jump button instead of the awkward up button to jump improves the gameplay immensely.
+Aside from DLC characters and even prettier HD graphics, the presence of an actual jump button instead of the awkward up button to jump, as well as the ability to map the dodge roll to a shoulder button instead of having to do a quarter-circle motion, improves the gameplay immensely.
 The localization was also handled by Aksys (the same localization team of the BlazBlue series), with an eye toward a more faithful translation than Ignition's widely disliked version.

 Prop Recycling: The scenery is very nice to look at, but be prepared to see the same screens over and over.

 Scrappy Mechanic: Enemy scaling rears its ugly head.
 You can be fifty levels above the recommended minimum for a lair, with thousands more HP and ten times more attack power than you're 'supposed' to have, but they still hit hard and soak up the punishment you deal out.
 So fighting random battles doesn't do you much good... but you have to level up because there are minimum stat levels on the swords.